-Wi-Fi is one of the common features present in all recent laptops and desktops.
+Wi-Fi is one of the standard features present in all recent laptops and desktops.
 With Wi-Fi, one can not just access the Internet wirelessly but also create new Wi-Fi hotspots so that other devices can also access the Internet using your Internet connection.

-When working, Wi-Fi is a great feature but when it’s not working, it’s hard to find the root of the issue.
+When working, Wi-Fi is a great feature, but when it’s not working, it’s hard to find the root of the issue.
 Very recently, my ThinkPad laptop running Windows 10 would get disconnected from the Internet after waking from sleep or hibernate mode.
-I had to restart the PC in order to make the Internet connection working again.
+I had to restart the PC to make the Internet connection working again.
 In short, the Wi-Fi was not working after resuming from sleep or hibernate mode in Windows 10.

 If you’re also experiencing the same issue on your Windows 10 PC, you should be able to fix the problem by following the given below directions.

 Method 1 of 4